KENYA kiunyu AB

 The Kiunyu factory is a member of the Karithathi Farmers' Cooperative Society.
 It was established in the 1960s and works with the Kagumoini, Kianduma, Kiambuuku, Kiambatha, Gatura and Kiamuki villages.
 It has approximately 1,600 members (small coffee farmers), who cultivate a total of 175 hectares of land and produce 218,669 kg of green coffee annually.

 The area experiences moderate bimodal rainfall and temperatures ranging between 13 and 24 °C throughout the year.
 The main coffee varieties grown here are SL34, SL28 and Ruiru 11.
 The SL34 variety represents 60% of all coffee production in the area.
 Most farmers in the area are tea growers and, to a lesser extent, coffee growers.

 After harvesting, the coffee cherry is deposited at the factory, where it undergoes a thorough washing method.
 Water is pumped from the Karithathi River to storage tanks for pulp separation and recirculation.
 After pulping, the coffee is dry fermented overnight before being washed, then steeped for 12-18 hours and finally sent to raised African beds for drying and grading.

-In an attempt to change the "low organoleptic reputation" of Ruiru 11, farmers are grafting it with SL28.
-For the bottom they use the SL 28 root which is much longer than the Ruiru root and can absorb more nutrients from the fertile volcanic soils of Kenya.
-For the top they use Ruiru 11, which is more resistant to coffee diseases than SL.
-They do this to get the best of both worlds, the cup quality of SL 28, with the strength and high productivity of Ruiru 11.
+In an attempt to change "low organoleptic reputation" of Ruiru 11, farmers are grafting it with SL28.
+For the lower part, they use the root of SL 28 which is much longer than that of Ruiru, and it can absorve more nutrients from the fertile Kenyan volcanic soils.
+For the top part, they use Ruiru 11, which is more resistant to coffee diseases than SL.
+They do this to gain the best of both worlds, the cup quality of the SL, with the strength and productivity of the Ruiru 11.